ogsevko/abz-test-task/README.md

 # abz-agency test task
-- This is a landing page made by ogsevko
+- This landing page was made by Yaroslav Andriyenko for abz-agency